TheSilvered/nest/docs/stdlib/string_utilities_library.md

 **Returns:**

-A string containing the octal representation of `n` without any prefix.
+A string containing the octal representation of `n` without any prefix. `n` is treated like an unsigned integer.

 ---